L2jLiga/fastify-decorators/docs/Controllers.md

 export = SimpleController;
 ```

+### Controller types

+There are few available strategies:
+- *SINGLETON* - creates one instance of controller which will handle all requests
+- *REQUEST* - will create new instance for each request/hook

+Default type is *SINGLETON*

 ### Handlers

 To mark controller method as handler you have to use one of the following decorators: